Stage-Gate Process in Project Management: A Quick Guide

 When you have a long-term project that needs to be evaluated regularly, and you’re dealing with numerous stakeholders, the phase-gate process could be an ideal fit for your organization.

-Similar to the waterfall methodology, the phase-gate process is a linear project management concept punctuated by stages of development followed by benchmarks for assessment.
+Similar to the waterfall methodology, the phase-gate process is a linear project management concept punctuated by stages of development followed by benchmarks for assessment known as gates.
 It’s been used by many organizations driven by a need for quick, product-to-market launches.

 As a collaboration-driven process, phase-gate enables input and iteration in a short timeframe.
 Though it can be customized to include as many stages as needed, it is notable for five key steps.
 These steps are designed to prevent the project from continuing to the next phase without buy-in from key stakeholders.